-A. Definition: The number of patients exceeds routine operational capacity of a Multiple Patient Incident (per Section I) wherein additional dispatch of resources is required to provide normal levels of care and transportation.
-This shall be used to prioritize the on-scene evaluation and treatment of multiple patients based on a primary triage category with the expectation that there is a subsequent complete assessment and patient care per Region 11 protocols and policies.
+A. Definition: The number of patients exceeds routine operational capacity of a Multiple Patient Incident (per Section I) wherein additional dispatch of EMS resources is required to provide normal levels of care and transportation.
+This shall be used to prioritize the on-scene evaluation and treatment of multiple patients based on a primary triage category with the expectation that there is a subsequent complete assessment and patient care per Region 11 Protocols and Policies.
 Specific hospital contact and transport decisions will be followed as defined in this section.

-- B. The EMS response is based on the scale of the incident and may include several levels, each corresponding to a specific number of ambulances and support personnel assigned.
-In the Region 11 EMS System, this is defined as an "EMS Plan 1, 2, or 3". - C. EMS Plan Response General Concepts: - 1.
-Scene safety is a universal consideration. - 2.
-For larger events such as an EMS Plan 2 or 3, triage tags (or other patient acuity identifier) should be used and patient tracking should be implemented. - 3.
-An EMS Communications Officer will conduct initial field to hospital communication.
-Additional communication as detailed below (see Communication section). - 4.
-The Resource Hospital (RH) with geographical jurisdiction over the incident will be the Command Hospital for the EMS Plan response unless an alternate RH is designated based on operational needs. - 5.
-Patient care reports to be completed as per policy. - D. Incident Priorities - 1.
-First arriving unit on scene - a.
+B. The EMS response is based on the scale of the incident and may include several levels, each corresponding to a specific number of ambulances and support personnel assigned.
+In Region 11 - Chicago EMS Systems, this is defined as an "EMS Plan 1, 2, or 3".

+- 1. EMS Plan 1 = 5 ambulances

+- 2. EMS Plan 2 = 10 ambulances

+- 3. EMS Plan 3 = 15 ambulances

+- C. EMS Plan Response General Concepts:

+- 1. Scene safety is a universal consideration.

+- 2. For larger events such as an EMS Plan 2 or 3, triage tags (or other patient acuity identifier) should be used and patient tracking should be implemented.

+- 3. An EMS Communications Officer will conduct initial field to hospital communication.
+Additional communication as detailed below (see Communication section).

+- 4. The Resource Hospital (RH) with geographical jurisdiction over the incident (as per the Resource and Associate Hospital Policy Map) will be the Command Hospital for the EMS Plan response unless an alternate RH is designated based on operational needs.

+- 5. Patient care reports to be completed as per policy.

+- D. Incident Priorities

+- 1. First arriving unit on scene

+- a.
 Scene size-up, activation of additional resources, and communication of need for EMS Plan activation.
-The first arriving officer (EMS or Fire) or OEMC may initiate an EMS Plan response. - b.
-Primary triage as per Attachment 1 "Region 11 Modified START/JumpSTART Triage Algorithm": - i.
-"Red" (Immediate) - ii.
-"Yellow" (Delayed) - iii.
-"Green" (Minimal) - iv.
-"Black" (Deceased) - 2.
-Life saving (focused) interventions that may be performed during the triage process include: control of major hemorrhage, basic airway opening maneuvers, and chest decompression if within the responder's scope of practice and only if the necessary equipment is immediately available. - 3.
-Establish a Casualty Collection Point (CCP) or treatment area if the situation warrants. - E. Scene Management - 1.
-Goal of Scene Management: To maintain a consistent response structure that can be scaled or adapted for any type and size of incident.
+The first arriving officer (EMS or Fire) or OEMC may initiate an EMS Plan response.

+- b.
+Primary triage as per Attachment 1 "Region 11 Modified START/JumpSTART Triage Algorithm":

+- i.
+"Red" (Immediate)

+- ii.
+"Yellow" (Delayed)

+- iii.
+"Green" (Minimal)

+- iv.
+"Black" (Deceased)

+- 2. Life saving (focused) interventions that may be performed during the triage process include: control of major hemorrhage, basic airway opening maneuvers, and chest (pleural) decompression if within the responder's scope of practice and only if the necessary equipment is immediately available.

+- 3. Establish a Casualty Collection Point (CCP) or treatment area if the situation warrants.

+E. Scene Management

+1. Goal of Scene Management: To maintain a consistent response structure that can be scaled or adapted for any type and size of incident.